rishabh091/stackhack-backend/README.md

 Method: GET
 Desc: Return tasks searched by priority, REPLACE :priority BY PRIORITY YOU WANT TO SEARCH

+For json to add data please check modals package

 Please contact if any problem occurs
 SEND ME THE FRONTEND LINK SO THAT I CAN UPDATE CORS OTHERWISE IT WONT WORK